 Komodo dragons have an extreme sense of smell and are able to detect carrion up to incredible 9,5 km away.
 They can sprint up to 20 km/h in short distances as well as dive down to 4,5 meters, and when young climb up trees using their strong claws.
 So watch out, they can catch you anywhere!

 Do Komodo dragons attack humans?
 Yes, they do!
-It is very seldom thank god, but the guides, of course, tell these awful stories about how friends, family members and tourists have been attacked by Komodo dragons.
+It is very seldom, thank god, but the guides, of course, tell these awful stories about how friends, family members, and tourists have been attacked by Komodo dragons.

 Their large size and fearsome reputation make them popular zoo exhibits.
 Due to human activities, there are unfortunately not many left in the wild.
 They are listed as vulnerable by the International Union for Conservation of Nature (IUCN).

-Komodo National Park is not only famous for the Komodo dragon, it also contains a beach with pink sand.
+Komodo National Park is not only famous for the Komodo dragon, but it also contains a beach with pink sand.
 It is one of only seven pink beaches in the world.